wuertele/Drupal-Deployer/README.txt

 3) Create a new image field in through CCK's interface.
 Visit Administer -> Content management -> Content types (admin/content/types), then click Manage fields on the type you want to add an image upload field.
-Select "Image" as the field type and "Image" as the widget type to create a new field.
+Select "File" as the field type and "Image" as the widget type to create a new field.